curl/curl/docs/CONTRIBUTE.md

 ## Update copyright and license information

-There is a CI job called **REUSE compliance / check** that will run on every pull request and commit to verify that the *REUSE state* of all files are still fine.
+There is a CI job called **REUSE compliance / check** that runs on every pull request and commit to verify that the *REUSE state* of all files are still fine.

 This means that all files need to have their license and copyright information clearly stated.
 Ideally by having the standard curl source code header, with